 Normally instead of working they will stand around and bitch about the manager/employee relationship and how they are getting preferential treatment when it comes to section/shifts/customers.
 Don't forget as a server, you make more money by getting the premium shifts/sections/customers.
 So it also affects turnover because if servers don't feel they getting those things, they will normally look for something else.
 If there is no relationship between manager and employee the only measure of performance is merit.” - Jason

 Our interviews gave us some ideas on how to address this problem.
-How would you address this problem?
-We'll tell you what the servers said, next time.
+To see what servers said about what to do about retention, click HERE.